ashish-gehani/OCCAM/README.md

 Description
 ============

-[OCCAM](https://github.com/SRI-CSL/OCCAM) is a whole-program partial evaluator for LLVM bitcode that aims at debloating shared/static libraries and programs.
+[OCCAM](https://github.com/SRI-CSL/OCCAM) is a whole-program partial evaluator for LLVM bitcode that aims at debloating shared/static libraries and programs running on a specific deployment context.

 Prerequisites
 ============